Gentrification in Madrid – are higher rent prices killing the city?

 I ended up living in Vallecas.
 It was a good experience, all told.
 I stayed there for about 7 years, right up until I moved to Tetuán.

-‘Cause back in ’04 it was nothing like now, but it was still the coolest barrio we had.
+In any case, back when I moved here in ’04 it was nothing like now, but it was still the coolest barrio we had.

 Is any neighborhood in Madrid still untouched by gentrification?